yimwingchow/bio_data_analysis/lectures/2015_01_23_HT-Statistics.md

 __It wasn't very clear to me the difference between Bonferroni correction and FDR, is it the strictness of Boferroni corrections only?__
 Basically yes, and it is way faster and easier to calculate, so you may want it if you need speed.

+__NOTE:__: p-value is good to estimate a single statistic, but if you want to condense all the information of all the reads in your experiment, then you need FDR.
+Think about the example of the lottery.
+The probability of winning the lottery is about 1/1M if you buy a single ticket, but if a guy buys half a million tickets, he/she has about 50% of winning the lottery (even if the individual probability is still 1/1M)